-2.6.1 Response to August 2015 STAR Panel Recommendations
+2.6.1 Response to July 2015 STAR Panel Recommendations

 During the July 2015 Stock Assessment Review (STAR) of the three black rockfish assessment models (CA, OR, and WA) two fatal flaws were discovered in the control file for the Oregon model.
-Unfortunately these coding errors were not discovered sufficiently early in the review process to allow development of a viable Oregon base model.
+Unfortunately, these coding errors were not discovered sufficiently early in the review process to allow development of a viable Oregon base model.
 The two modeling errors were the inclusion of non-zero variance adjustments for the indices and misspecification of the minimum value for the Tag-Q catchability parameter, which forced the Tag-Q parameter to be greater than unity, whereas it should have been about 0.1.

 The STAR Panel made two requests regarding data in the Oregon model.
 The compositional data for the commercial fleets from the port of Astoria had inadvertently been left in the Oregon model, even though the associated fish removals had been reassigned to the Washington model, which was the geographic area from which the fish had been taken.
 The Panel requested these data be removed.
 Also, the Panel requested that different filtering criteria be applied in developing the Nearshore Commercial logbook index, to include vessels that were active in at least three years (at least one trip each year).
-The data revisions requested by the STAR Panel have all been incorporated in the data files used to develop the Oregon model described in the primary assessment report and in this report.
+The data revisions requested by the STAR Panel were all incorporated in the data files used to develop the Oregon model described below.